Interlisp/Interlisp.github.io/content/en/medley/using/running/running-on-win.md

    Also, from within Medley you can refer to any file in the Windows file system using  ***/&lt;drive letter>/&lt;windows path using "/" instead of "\\">***.
 Example:  ***C:\User\Frank\Downloads\foo*** in Windows will be  ***/c/User/Frank/Downloads/foo*** in Medley.
 (Note that this means that within Medley, ***/medley/foo*** and ***/c/&lt;install_dir>/medley/foo*** will be references to the same Windows file.)

-2. If you want to work with Medley code using git, etc. You will probably find it easier to work with git within Cygwin rather than work with git in Windows.
+2. If you want to work with the Medley code using git, etc. You will probably find it easier to work with git within Cygwin rather than work with git in Windows.
 To work within the Medley-specific Cygwin, within a Powershell or Command window:

    ```
    cd <install_dir>